A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Inpainting-PnP primal-dual method for hypothesis testing

-In this section, we give our method data-driven BUQO version, to solve problem~\ref{eq:BUQO_Fixed}, for hypothesis testing.
-As suggested in Section~\ref{Ssec:BUQO-DL-form}, CNNs have shown outstanding performance in inpainting tasks (see, e.g., \cite{pconv, Yu19, ShiftNet, palette2022, wang2023ddnm}), and our proposed definition \eqref{eq:Sc} for the set $\Sc$ of structure-free images, suggests that we should consider CNNs to define $\Sc$.
+In this section, we detail the algorithmic realization of our PnP version of BUQO approach, using a primal-dual forward-backward scheme to solve problem~\eqref{eq:BUQO_Fixed}.
+As suggested in Section~\ref{Ssec:BUQO-DL-form}, CNNs have shown outstanding performance in inpainting tasks (see, e.g., \cite{pconv, Yu19, ShiftNet, palette2022, wang2023ddnm}).
+We hence propose to use a CNN for the operator $\Gc$ appearing in the definition \eqref{eq:Sc} of set $\Sc$.
 Further details on the choice of $\Gc$ are provided in Section~\ref{Sec:inp-cnn}.